 R-Plates - Restricted Driver

 The R-plate has been in use for many years in Northern Ireland and is, basically, the equivalent of the new N-plate in the Republic of Ireland.
 There are moves under way to streamline the road traffic acts of both jurisdictions, under these the R-plate would be phased out and replaced by the N-plate.

 Until this comes to pass, the R-plate is still in use and mandatory after passing the driving test for a motor car or a motorcycle, they must be displayed for a period of one year from the date of passing the test.
 Again, this is mainly a means to identify an inexperienced driver to other drivers.

-No ... it has for some time been a "clever idea" by visitors to Ireland to plop a L-plate on a vehicle driven by a tourist.
-The reasoning being that not being used to driving on the left and so on, tourists are basically learning.
-And that this will also serve as a warning to other drivers.
-And that all is well then.
+No ... it has for some time been a "clever idea" by visitors to Ireland to plop a L-plate on their vehicles while driving around on their vacation.
+The reasoning being that since tourists are not used to driving on the left, they are also basically learning how to drive in Ireland.
+The hope is that this sign will also serve as a warning to other drivers.

-But it isn't, the L-, N- and R-plates are legal requirements, and also have certain conditions imposed upon them, imposed upon drivers actually required to use them.
-We mentioned motorways.
-We mentioned speed restrictions.
+But it does not work that way.
+L-, N- and R-plates are legal requirements, and also have certain conditions imposed upon them, meaning the drivers are restricted in many ways.
+We mentioned that L-plate drivers cannot use motorways and that they have to abide by speed restrictions.
 As a tourist, you can't have it both ways - expecting other drivers to look out for your well-being, then passing them doing 120 km/h on the motorway.

-So no, it is not a clever idea.
-And it might actually get you on the wrong side of the law.
+So no, it is not a clever idea to use learner drivers signs on vacation in Ireland, and it might actually get you on the wrong side of the law.
 Which means - don't do it.

 More Information on Road Matters in Ireland